 European Union regulators have proposed new regulatory requirements on ESG reporting by publicly-listed companies.
 In April, the EU proposed that public companies disclose information about their impact on the environment, as well as social metrics regarding their treatment of employees.
 Large US banks with subsidiaries in the EU also would have to comply under the proposal.

 Some banks are evaluating financing decisions, and insurance companies are making underwriting decisions based on customers’ ESG disclosures.
 For example, global insurer Chubb will not underwrite insurance for utilities that generate more than 30 percent of their energy production from coal.
 The six largest US banks recently committed to reaching net-zero emissions by 2050.
-Since 2017, Bank of the West has restricted financing for coal-fired power plants and other environmentally harmful activities like fracking and Arctic drilling.

 To meet stakeholders’ demands and get ahead of future sustainability concerns, CFOs can start by building the business case in their organizations.
 Imagine, for example, a CFO recommending that human resources adopt an employee well-being program to create a more sustainable workplace.
 If the CFO knew what retailer REI learned when working with the Center for Sustainable Business—that their employee well-being program produced $34 million in net benefits in 2019—the recommendation would make perfect sense.